poniponiponiponiponiponiponiponiponi/poniponiponiponiponiponiponiponiponi.github.io/_posts/2024-03-30-Challenges-I-Wrote-For-WXM-CTF-2024.markdown

 And [this is the binary](/files/lain).

 ## The Solution
 I won't be explaining in detail how a heap exploit works.
-There is an [infinite](https://github.com/shellphish/how2heap) [amount](https://azeria-labs.com/heap-exploitation-part-1-understanding-the-glibc-heap-implementation/) [of](https://heap-exploitation.dhavalkapil.com/) [good](https://youtu.be/coAJ4KyrWmY?list=PL-ymxv0nOtqr4OchXR2rV_WNhpj4ccPq1) [enough](https://www.youtube.com/watch?v=HPDBOhiKaD8) [resources](http://phrack.org/issues/66/10.html) [about](https://www.udemy.com/course/linux-heap-exploitation-part-1/) [it](https://tukan.farm/2016/07/26/ptmalloc-fanzine/) that realistically I can't compete with them a blogpost like this.
+There is an [infinite](https://github.com/shellphish/how2heap) [amount](https://azeria-labs.com/heap-exploitation-part-1-understanding-the-glibc-heap-implementation/) [of](https://heap-exploitation.dhavalkapil.com/) [good](https://youtu.be/coAJ4KyrWmY?list=PL-ymxv0nOtqr4OchXR2rV_WNhpj4ccPq1) [enough](https://www.youtube.com/watch?v=HPDBOhiKaD8) [resources](http://phrack.org/issues/66/10.html) [about](https://www.udemy.com/course/linux-heap-exploitation-part-1/) [it](https://tukan.farm/2016/07/26/ptmalloc-fanzine/) that realistically I can't compete with them in a small postmortem blogpost like this.
-Instead I will focus on the challenge itself.
+Instead I will focus on the challenge solution itself.
 First things first, I'm getting some leaks to break the ASLR.
-The challenge works on both strings and integers but there's a very simple type confusion thanks to that.
-The code checking the operands' types checks only the first one and assumes the rest is the same.
+The program works on both strings and integers, but there's a very simple type confusion thanks to that.
+The code that checks the operands' types does it only once for the first one and assumes the rest of the operands are the same.
 ```c
 Node *plus_fnc(Node *args) {
   Node *node = create_node();